TinySkillet/Notes/Temp.md

 If we need to store large amount of data, we allocate memory on the heap and use a pointer to reference and store the data into that memory.

-Code reusabiliity can be done through structs, header files, functions.
+Code reusability can be done through structs, header files, functions.

 ---

-OOP solves issues of resuability and scalability by grouping closely related data and functions into a single data structure called class.
-Further inheritance lets you to reuse code
+**OOP** solves issues of reusability and scalability by grouping closely related data and functions into a single data structure called class.
+Further inheritance lets you to reuse data & functionalities from another classes.

+Security - private, public void methods and properties